Horn-rimmed glasses: History

 A variant of horn-rimmed glasses, browline glasses, became one of the defining eyeglass styles of the 1940s and 1950s.
 Invented in 1947, the style combined the aesthetics of horn-rimmed glasses with the stability of metal frames by fitting prominent plastic "brows" over the tops of metal frames, creating a distinctive look that was also sturdier than solid plastic frames.
 Browlines quickly became popular in post-World War II America, and composed half of all eyeglass sales throughout the 1950s.
 Ray-Ban introduced the Wayfarer sunglasses in 1952.

-Plastic eyeglasses mounted in popularity throughout the 1950s and into the 1960s, ultimately supplanting tortoiseshell as the most popular material for eyeglass frames.
+Plastic eyeglass frames became increasingly common throughout the 1950s and into the 1960s, as plastic allowed frames to be made in a wider range of styles and colors than earlier materials..
+Tortoiseshell and horn-rimmed glasses had become popular in the 1920s and 1930s, but many such frames were made from celluloid, an early plastic that could be molded and dyed to resemble horn or tortoiseshell.

 Buddy Holly iconisized the horn-rimmed style, with his upbeat pop culture rock and roll music.
 The trend died out in the 1970s with a backlash against 50s and 60s culture, as oversized metal glasses in the style of the Ray-Ban Aviator became popular.
 Semi-round horn-rimmed glasses came back into fashion in the 1980s, with tortoiseshell being fashionable amongst entrepreneurs and "yuppies".
 Wayfarers were popular among New Wave musicians, which popularized them among the late 1970s anti-disco "resistance".

 Horn-rimmed glasses fell back out of fashion in the 1990s but returned to popularity with the rise of the emo and hipster subcultures in the early 2000s.
 Many glasses manufactured during this period tended to imitate popular metal eyeglass styles, with significantly thinner frames and vertically smaller lenses.
 The popularization of 1960s styles by the television show Mad Men led to horn-rimmed frames produced in the 2010s being more traditional, with large lenses and thick, heavy frames.